sidecartridge/sidecart-site-dev-docs/how_to.md

 Once the parameter is changed, you can test the configuration by running the `Configurator` application.
 The application will display the list of ROMs available on the server.
 You can select a ROM and run it to test it.

+## Set up your own HTTP server for your Atari ST database

+### Introduction

+The SidecarT board is designed to access to a remote Atari ST database of floppy images with hundreds of images and thousands of applications.
+Thanks to this database, the SidecarT board can easily find and launch software in an easy way.
+The previous chapter explained how to configure a generic HTTP server, this chapter will explain how to configure the specific files for the Atari ST database.

+### The database files

+Inside a folder called `db` you will have to place the following files: a file with the alphabet letter or a number of the programs starting with it.
+For example, if you want to access to the programs starting with the letter `A`, you will have to place the file `a.csv` inside the `db` folder.
+The file `a.csv` will contain the list of programs starting with the letter `A`.
+The format of the file is as follows:

+The file must be a CSV file with the following fields:
+- `application_name`: The name of the program.
+- `status`: The status of the program. `0` means OK, any other value means KO.
+- `description`: A short description of the program.
+- `tags`: An array of tags describing the program.
+- `url`: The URL of the floppy image file.
+If the url does not start with `http://`, it will be considered a relative URI.